September 24 – 27, 2021

 Each day’s outing is complemented by afternoon tea and cookies, sumptuous meals, and captivating evening entertainment.
 Our award-winning Spa and indoor heated pool provide a relaxing and rejuvenating experience after a day hiking the mountain.

-On Sunday, April 25, there are two all-day hikes (9am – 3:30pm).
-Guest will need to supply a day pack and boxed lunches will be provided.
-Order your box lunch from Theme Programs at the following Hiker’s Holiday events:
+On Sunday September 26, there are two all-day hikes that depart at 9am and should return to the Mountain House by 3:30 – 4pm..
+Sign-up is required and available through reservations before Friday, September 24.
+Guests will need to supply a day pack and box lunches will be provided.
+After you arrive to property, you may sign up for an all-day hike and order your box lunch from Theme Programs at the following Hiker’s Holiday events:

 Length of time for the hikes are listed with descriptions and are approximate.

 SCHEDULE OF EVENTS